open-telemetry/oteps/text/0148-sampling-probability.md

 on the API event and were dropped during aggregation.
 Exemplars that are selected probabilistically and recorded with their adjusted counts make it possible to approximately count events using dimensions that were dropped during metric aggregation.
-When sampling metric events, use probability proportional to size, meaning for Metric Sum data points include the absolute point value as a product in the input sample weight.

-An end-to-end pipeline of sampled metrics events can be constructed based on exemplars with adjusted counts, one capable of supporting approximate queries over sampled metric events at high cardinality.
+An end-to-end pipeline of sampled metrics events can be constructed based on exemplars with adjusted counts, one capable of supporting approximate-count queries over sampled metric events at high cardinality.

 #### Metric cardinality limiter